Jabster28/flatman-haveno-test/README.md

    - Set `FLATMAN_URL` if you're not using the default localhost URL.
    > The `sed` commands mentioned earlier does this for you.
    - Monitor the logs to ensure everything proceeds smoothly.
-You should be able to use `flatpak remote-add <URL>` with the build link it gives you if you'd like to test the build.
+You should be able to install the temporary build for testing, but I haven't seen an API endpoint for that yet.
    - If no errors occur, press `y` to confirm and publish the build.
 Reminder that any builds that aren't published don't appear in the user-visible repo, and will be lost if the container is removed.
    - You're done!
 Just repeat from 1. to build and publish later versions.